jaalto/project--shell-script-performance-and-portability/README.md

 # MODERATE PERFORMANCE GAINS

 - It is about 4-5 times faster to split a string into an array using Bash list rather than here-string.
 This is because Bash
   [HERE STRING](https://www.gnu.org/software/bash/manual/bash.html#Here-Strings)
   `<<<` uses a
-  pipe or temporary file, whereas `eval` operates entirely in memory.
+  pipe or temporary file, whereas Bash list operates entirely in memory.
 The pipe buffer behavor was introduced in
   [Bash 5.1 section c](https://github.com/bminor/bash/blob/master/CHANGES).